queryluke/masseffect-5e-data/data/powers/electric-slash.md

   description: Creatures that fail the saving throw are paralyzed until the end of
     their next turn.
 ---
-Fabricate an electrified whip that lashes out in front of you in an 8m cone.
+Fabricate an electrified whip that lashes out in front of you in an <me-distance length="20" adj /> cone.
 Each creature must make a Constitution saving throw.
 On a failed save, a creature takes 6d6 lightning damage or half as much damage on a successful one.